tslocke/agility/README.markdown

 the combinations that are tested are listed in `test-combos.txt`.
 If you want to do the same, here's some instructions.

-The first thing you should do is to trim down `test-combos.txt`.
+The first thing you should do is to trim down `test-combos.txt` so that it doesn't take several hours to run.
 Once you have things figured out you can add more combinations into `test-combos.txt`.

-The other first thing you should do is to make sure that `rake test:integration` and `./acceptance_test.sh` work following the instructions above.
+The other first thing you should do is to make sure that `rake test:integration` and `./acceptance_test.sh` work for every database you're testing against.

 ### Install RVM & the Rubies